devops-revanth/linux-blogs/cmcecxpnn000802l4d5i9flkv.md

 * Execute the script to replicate your actions in one go.

+## 🎁 **Bonus Task – Handling Files with Spaces in Names**

+Let’s make things a bit more interesting.

+You’ll often come across (or accidentally create) files with spaces in their names.
+While this is possible in Linux, it's not ideal — and managing them from the command line can get tricky.

+### 🔧 Task:

+1. Create a few files with spaces in their names like:

+    * `project report.txt`

+    * `daily notes.txt`

+    * `linux guide.doc`

+2. Try listing and opening these files — notice how you have to handle the spaces.

+3. Now, **rename each file** to remove the spaces or replace them with underscores or hyphens, like:

+    * `project_report.txt`

+    * `daily-notes.txt`

+4. Try doing this **manually** at first, then explore how to automate this renaming using:

+    * `mv` in a loop

+    * `rename` command *(if available)*

+💡 *This exercise will improve your handling of special characters and teach you good file-naming practices for scripting and automation.*

 ## 📌 Commands You Will Use (Not Explained – Find Them Yourself)

 `ls`, `cd`, `pwd`, `mv`, `rm`, `rmdir`, `cat`, `echo`, `touch`, `cp`, `vi`, `wc`